-New York State Comptroller Thomas P. DiNapoli today announced a tentative schedule for the planned bond sales for the state, New York City and their major public authorities during the third quarter of 2020.
+New York State Comptroller Thomas P. DiNapoli today announced a tentative schedule for the planned bond sales for the state, New York City and major public authorities during the third quarter of 2017.

-The planned sales of $5.06 billion include $3.48 billion of new money and $1.58 billion of refundings as follows:
+The planned sales of $8.58 billion include $4.69 billion of new money and $3.89 billion of refundings or reofferings as follows:

-- $350 million scheduled for August, all of which is for refunding purposes; and
+- $1.55 billion scheduled for September all of which is new money.

-The State Comptroller’s office chairs the Securities Coordinating Committee, which was created by Gubernatorial Executive Order primarily to coordinate the borrowing activities of the state, New York City and their respective public authorities.
+The State Comptroller's office chairs the Securities Coordinating Committee to coordinate the borrowing activities of the state, New York City and their respective public authorities.
 All borrowings are scheduled at the request of the issuer and done pursuant to their borrowing programs.

 A new schedule is released every quarter and updated as necessary.
 The schedule is released by the committee to assist participants in the municipal bond market.
 It is contingent upon execution of all project approvals required by law.
 The collection and release of this information by the Office of the State Comptroller is not intended as an endorsement of the proposed issuances it contains, many of which will be subject to approval by the Office of the State Comptroller.

-The prospective third quarter calendar includes anticipated bond sales by the following issuers: the Dormitory Authority of the State of New York, Empire State Development, the New York State Housing Finance Agency, the Metropolitan Transportation Authority, and the Port Authority of New York & New Jersey.
+The prospective third quarterly calendar includes anticipated bond sales by the following issuers: the City of New York, Dormitory Authority of the State of New York, New York City Municipal Water Finance Authority, New York City Transitional Finance Authority, New York Power Authority, New York State Housing Finance Agency and the Port Authority of New York & New Jersey.

-The detailed forward issuance calendar can be obtained at: https://www.osc.state.ny.us/files/debt/pdf/debt-scc-calendar.pdf
+The detailed forward issuance calendar can obtained at: www.osc.state.ny.us/pension/scccalendar.pdf.

 For access to state and local government spending, public authority financial data and information on 130,000 state contracts, visit Open Book New York.
 The easy-to-use website was created to promote transparency in government and provide taxpayers with better access to financial data.